António de Oliveira Salazar: Education and literacy rates

 Although the militants of the First Republic had chosen education as one of their banner causes, the evidence shows that First Republic was less successful than the authoritarian Estado Novo in expanding elementary education.
 Under the First Republic, literacy levels in children aged 7 to 14 registered a modest increase from 26% in 1911 to 33% in 1930.
 Under the Estado Novo, literacy levels in children of the same age group increased to 56% in 1940, 77% in 1950 and 97% in 1960.

 Under Salazar the number of elementary schools grew from 7,000 in 1927 to 10,000 in 1940.
 While the illiteracy rate under the twenty years of the First Republic had only dropped a modest 9%, under Salazar in twenty years, the illiteracy rate dropped 21%, from 61.8% in 1930 to 40.4% in 1950.
 In 1940, the regime celebrated the fact that for the first time in Portuguese History, the majority of the population could read and write.

 In 1952, a vast multi-pronged "Plan for Popular Education" was launched with the intent of finally extirpating illiteracy and putting into school every child of school age.
 This plan included fines for parents who did not comply, and these were strictly enforced.
 By the late 1950s, Portugal had succeeded in pulling itself out of the educational abyss in which it had long found itself: illiteracy among children of school age virtually disappeared.
+However, by the end of the Estado Novo regime in 1974, Portugal still had the lowest literacy rate in Western Europe.